 The rate of TDS under Section 194IB of the Income Tax Act is 5%.
 Even under section 194 IB, the tenant needs to obtain and present the owner’s PAN card.
 On failing to do so, the TDS increased from 5% to 20%.

-How To Pay TDS Under Section 194IB?
+How to Pay TDS on Purchase of Property Under Section 194IB?

 TDS payment under section 194 IB of the income tax needs to be made using Form 26QC.